 The challenge will be tearing yourself away from your lounge by the sea.
 But Placencia is a springboard to the planet’s second largest barrier reef.
 The fishing, diving and snorkeling are world-class.
 The folks at Splash Dive Center are friendly, professional and totally in the know about what’s happening on, and under, the sea.

 Lobsterfest, Placencia: sun, swim, eat, drink, sleep.
 Lather, rinse, repeat.

 This article was published on www.globalgallop.com and the original copy can be found here.

-« « Why I Love Laughing Bird Caye in Belize7 Reasons to Travel to Belize this Summer » »
+« « Why I Love Laughing Bird Caye in Belize5 Things to do in Belize this Summer 2014 » »